westphallm1/AoMM-Cross-Mod-Sample/README.md

 * `Pets/SampleSlimePet/`: Contains the boilerplate code for a pet that behaves like the vanilla Slime Prince pet.
 No cross-mod specific code exists in this directory.
 The cross-mod combat pet behavior is managed entirely by the `mod.Call("RegisterSlimePet", ...)`.

+* `Pets/SampleMultiPet/`: Contains the boilerplate code for a pet item that spawns multiple pet projectiles.
+No cross-mod specific code exists in this directory.
+The cross-mod combat pet behavior is managed by adding a `mod.Call("RegisterGroundedPet", ...)` for each type of pet projectile that the pet item spawns.

 * `Pets/SampleCustomPet/`: Contains the code for a non-pet projectile that is turned into a combat pet via `mod.Call("RegisterFlyingPet", ...)`.
 Also includes a basic example of using `mod.Call("GetState",...)` to act on AoMM state variables retrieved as a dictionary.